IRSSG: An Open-Source Software Package for Spin Space Groups: Introduction

-The SSGs are now widely used in the analysis of topological electronic bands, magnon spectra~\cite{PhysRevB.105.064430,chen2025}, superconducting order parameters~\cite{PhysRevB.111.054520}, altermagnetism~\cite{PhysRevX.12.031042,PhysRevX.12.040501}, anomalous Hall responses~\cite{PhysRevX.15.031006}, {\it etc.} Jiang \ea\ systematically enumerated all such SSGs, including 1,421 collinear groups, 24,788 coplanar noncollinear groups, and 157,289 noncoplanar groups, in which the magnetic primitive cell is at most twelve times the atomic primitive cell~\cite{PhysRevX.14.031039}.
-However, a set of compact and intuitive SSG international symbols is still lacking.
+The SSGs are now widely used in the analysis of topological electronic bands, magnon spectra~\cite{PhysRevB.105.064430,chen2025}, superconducting order parameters~\cite{PhysRevB.111.054520}, altermagnetism~\cite{PhysRevX.12.031042,PhysRevX.12.040501}, anomalous Hall responses~\cite{PhysRevX.15.031006}, {\it etc.} Jiang \ea\ systematically enumerated all such SSGs, including 1421 collinear groups, 24,788 coplanar noncollinear groups, and 157,289 noncoplanar groups, in which the magnetic primitive cell is at most twelve times the atomic primitive cell~\cite{PhysRevX.14.031039}.
+In addition, Chen \ea \ proposed an international symbol for SSGs.
+However, these Chen-Liu symbols can be rather involved because they are constructed within a classification scheme that divides SSGs into three types~\cite{PhysRevX.14.031038}.
+Later, they further developed an oriented international notation for SSGs, which explicitly encodes the absolute orientation of magnetic moments~\cite{liu2026symmetryclassificationmagneticorders}.
+Nonetheless, since this notation is also based on the same three-type classification, its explicit form may vary substantially from case to case, leading to additional complexity.